 6. Give the sufferer reassurance

-; let them know their life has value.
-Reassure them that you personally value their life.
-Let them know that God values their life, that life is sacred.
-Remind them of positive accomplishments that they have made in their life, and remind them of situations where they have helped or cared for others in the past.
+.
+Let them know their lives have value.
+Reassure them that you personally value their lives.
+Let them know that God values them, that life is sacred.
+Remind them of their positive accomplishments, as well as situations where they have helped or cared for others in the past.

 Help the suicidal individual to remember good things from the past, and instill a feeling of hope for the future.

 7. Try to instill in the sufferer a feeling of hope.